Police arrest 15-year-old in Northern Ireland over TalkTalk hack

 "We are grateful for the swift response and hard work of the police.
 We will continue to assist in the ongoing investigation," she said in a statement.

-TalkTalk said on Sunday it had hired defence company BAE Systems to investigate the cyber attack.
+TalkTalk said on Sunday it had hired defence company BAE Systems (BAES.L) to investigate the cyber attack.

 Shares in the company fell a further 12 percent Monday, wiping around 360 million pounds off the company's market value since the news broke after the market closed on Thursday.